Brazil's Bolsonaro launches his own party in political gambit

 Bolsonaro has said he hopes a majority of the PSL’s 53 lawmakers and three senators will follow him to the APB.

+The party’s statutes includes commitment to defend life from the moment of conception and legislate the right to carry firearms to protect private property.

-Additional reporting by Lisandra Paraguassu in Brasilia; Editing by Brad Haynes and Bernadette Baum
+Additional reporting by Lisandra Paraguassu in Brasilia; Editing by Brad Haynes, Bernadette Baum and Frances Kerry